-It wasn’t until after I returned from Spain that I realized my massive faux paux.
+It wasn’t until after I returned from Spain that I realized my massive faux pas.
 Of all the wines at CVNE, that was the only wine she didn’t make.
-It was the project of winemaker Jesús Madrazo, who just happens to be the son of CVNE’s owner.
+It was the project of winemaker Jesús Madrazo, who happens to be the son of CVNE’s owner.

 Contino is completely separate from CVNE.
-It’s Chateau-style winery and vineyard is located near the medieval town of Laguardia.
-It is tucked into the rolling vineyards of Rioja Alvesa.
-CVNE is a sprawling viticultural campus located in the outskirts of the bustling city of Haro.
+Its Chateau-style winery and vineyard are located near the medieval town of Laguardia.
+It is tucked into the rolling vineyards of Rioja Alavesa.
+CVNE is a sprawling viticultural campus located on the outskirts of the bustling city of Haro.

 PRO TIP: CVNE is an acronym for Compañía Vinícola del Norte de España, but everyone just pronounces the winery Coo-nay.
-It started out as a coo-operative in the 19th century but is now privately owned.
+It started as a cooperative in the 19th century but is now privately owned.

 The experience begins with a captivating aroma of cola, rust, and blackberry.
 The attack offers lean but substantial tannins that lead into notes of blackberry cobbler, burning tobacco, and ocean air.
 The acidity keeps a tense balance between fruit and mineral from start to finish.